ddeutils/ddedocs/docs/basics/database/db-denormalization-form.md

 De-normalization is an optimization technique to make our database respond faster to queries by reducing the number of joins needed to satisfy user needs.

-- In de-normalization, we mainly aim to reduce the number of tables that are needed by re-joining these tables together and add redundant data.
+* In de-normalization, we mainly aim to reduce the number of tables that are needed by re-joining these tables together and add redundant data.

-- De-normalization is commonly used with read-intensive systems such as Data Warehouses
+* De-normalization is commonly used with read-intensive, low number of updates and high number of read queries, systems such as Data Warehouse (DWH).

 !!! quote

-    Denormalization is a strategy used on a previously-normalized database to increase performance.
+    De-normalization is a strategy used on a previously-normalized database to increase performance.
 In computing, denormalization is the process of trying to improve the read performance of a database, at the expense of losing some write performance, by adding redundant copies of data or by grouping data.